 I have been making this granola for 20 years in different variations and flavor combinations.
 It was always a popular take-home item and holiday gift item from the bakery counter at both Sturbridge Baking Company and Sweet Kitchen & Bar.

-I love this recipe because, unlike commercial granolas, it has no added fat and is made with all natural sweeteners, it tastes amazingand you can swap out the nuts for anything you like, add coconut, sunflower seeds etc…before baking and you can further customize it by adding dried fruits, cocoa nibs or chocolate chips after baking.
+I love this recipe because unlike commercial granolas, it has no added fat and is made with all natural sweeteners.
+It tastes amazing, and you can swap out the nuts for anything you like.
+Add coconut, sunflower seeds, etc. before baking, and you can further customize it by adding dried fruits, cocoa nibs or chocolate chips after baking.

-- 2 tsp vanilla
+- 2 teaspoons vanilla

 This granola will keep for up to a month at room temperature if kept in an air tight container.

 No added Sugar -Use granulated allulose or monkfruit sweetener in place of the sugar.
 In place of the maple syrup or honey, use liquid allulose.